Table of Contents

-The requirement to provide a registered office during the company formation process causes quite a bit of confusion.
+The requirement to provide a registered office during the company formation process can sometimes cause confusion.
 What is it?
 Why do I need one?
 Can I use my home address?
-The registered office address is simply your company’s statutory correspondence and inspection address.
-Below, we explain what this means, what type of address you may use, and everything else you need to know about the registered office requirement.
+Simply, the registered office address is your company’s statutory correspondence and inspection address.

 What is a registered office?

-Additionally, you should also store your company’s statutory registers and records there for public inspection, unless you are using a SAIL address.
+Additionally, you should store your company’s statutory registers and records there for public inspection, unless you are using a SAIL address.
 Alternatively, you may choose to send the information usually kept in statutory registers to Companies House instead.

 Whichever one you choose, you must also maintain the registered office in the same part of the UK: